eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

 ---
 # Report for Week of 6-1-20 (Week 5)

-**Week-5-expected:**
+> **Week-5-expected:**
-Let the coding begin!
+> Let the coding begin!
 Start making progress on Goal 1.
-Stick to the development cycle for all weekly tasks (i.e., describe, design, implement, quality check, test, document, deliver, and iterate).
-Compile a weekly report of progress made.
+Stick to the development cycle > for all weekly tasks (i.e., describe, design, implement, quality check, test,
+> document, deliver, and iterate).
+> Compile a weekly report of progress made.
 Meet with mentors. (check-in with mentors as necessary)

 **Week-5-actual:**
-This was actually the start of the first coding period, but [A LOT](https://en.wikipedia.org/wiki/Killing_of_George_Floyd#:~:text=On%20May%2025%2C%202020%2C%20George,allegedly%20using%20a%20counterfeit%20bill.&text=The%20three%20other%20officers%20were,and%20abetting%20second%2Ddegree%20murder.) was going on locally, nationally, and globally, so I honestly took this week to mediate and organize.
+This was actually the start of the first coding period, but A LOT is going on locally, nationally, and globally, so I honestly took this week to mediate and organize.
 Pretty hard to be productive.
 Hopefully I can get back to it properly next week.

 ---
 # Report for Week of 6-8-20 (Week 6)

-**Week-6-expected:**
+> **Week-6-expected:**
-Let the coding continue!
+> Let the coding continue!
 Continue making progress on Goal 1.
-Compile a weekly report of progress made.
+Compile a weekly report
+> of progress made.
 Meet with mentors. (check-in with mentors as necessary)

 **Week-6-actual:**
 * Reviewed a [PR related to a quosure bugfix](https://github.com/cbeleites/hyperSpec/pull/150)